NILAVARASAN-M/flavors-of-india-website/README.md

 ```
 ## Usage Instructions 🔧

-Open the project folder and click `/home.html`.
+Clone or Download the project, and Open the project folder and click `/home.html`.

 # Hi, I'm NILAVARASAN-M! 👋